randomflea/randomflea/content/posts/tutorials/rocky-linux-vps-initial-setup.md

     sudo dnf upgrade -y
     exit
 ```
-We'll disconnect from this ssh session by running the exit command and reconnect with the user account.
+We'll start a new SSH session with the user account.
 We'll use the same process as the Initial Connection section, but use the user account instead of root.
-Once connected we can disable the root account by editing the /etc/passwd file.
+Once connected, we can close the other session.
+Now let's disable the root account by editing the /etc/passwd file.
 We'll open the file with nano then edit the first line that starts with root.
 The last part of the line, /bin/bash, needs to change to /sbin/nologin.
 We'll start using ```sudo``` here to say we want the command run as an admin.
 When finished, use ctrl+x to save the file and exit.
 ```commandline
     sudo nano /etc/passwd
     Change root:......:/bin/bash to root:.........:/sbin/nologin